brenonaraujo/huge-sqs-messages/consumer/readme.md

 # Thanks for the help

 - The library that abstract the transfer between SQS and S3 https://www.npmjs.com/package/sns-sqs-big-payload
-- Files are generated with that free tool https://www.json-generator.com
+- Files were generated with that free tool https://www.json-generator.com